xiaoxiao26-zz/OttoScotty/README.md

 ### Can I run my own version of Otto Scotty using this code?
 Sure, but I don't feel like typing up instructions right now.
-Do note that the computer running the Chrome extension also needs to install another Chrome extension called Content-Security-Policy.
+Do note that the computer running the Chrome extension also needs to install another Chrome extension called Disable Content-Security-Policy.
 This is because running this bot violates the Facebook Content Security Policy.
 Wait, what?

 ### What's next for Otto?